crogan/VMM2_Calibration/Calibrate2.0/README.md

 These scripts use Chris Rogan's xADC/PDO calibration algorithm and Jonah's TDO calibration algorithm.
 All scripts in this folder include guidance on how to use them that can be accessed via `python script.py -h`

 ## Scripts
-`manager.py` - This script runs the PDO and TDO calibration algorithms.
+*`manager.py` - This script runs the PDO and TDO calibration algorithms.
 For instance, the command `python manager.py TDO TDO_output_direc/new_calib TDO_bench_data.root` will calibrate the channels in TDO_bench_data.root using Jonah's TDO algorithm, then store the results in TDO_output_direc/new_calib.root and TDO_output_direc/new_calib.dat.
 Similarly, `python manager.py PDO PDO_output_direc/new_calib xADC_bench_data.root PDO_bench_data.root` will calibrate the channels in `xADC_bench_data.root` and `PDO_bench_data.root` then store the results in `PDO_output_direc/new_calib.root` and `PDO_output_direc/new_calib.dat`.
 The .dat and .root output files store the same information but in different formats.

-`run_scripts.py` - An example of how to automate the procedure of running manager.py on several bench files (useful if you ever need to calibrate every board using every board's most recent bench data).
+*`run_scripts.py` - An example of how to automate the procedure of running manager.py on several bench files (useful if you ever need to calibrate every board using every board's most recent bench data).

+*`TDO_PDO_calibration_scripts/` - This folder contains two helper scripts and three scripts which run the new TDO calibration algorithm.
+  *The TDO calibration scripts are `Fit_TDO.py`, `Calibrate_TDO.py`, and `TDO_dat_to_root.py`. `Fit_TDO.py` preprocesses the information from bench data to get ready for tensorflow, `Calibrate_TDO.py` runs the calibration algorithm, and finally `TDO_dat_to_root.py` writes the results from the algorithm in .root format.
-`TDO_PDO_calibration_scripts/` - This folder contains two helper scripts and three scripts which run Jonah's TDO calibration algorithm.
-The TDO calibration scripts are `Fit_TDO.py`, `Calibrate_TDO.py`, and `TDO_dat_to_root.py`.
-The first helper script is `PDOroot_to_PDOdat.py`.
-This script takes PDO calibration .root files to the .dat format Paulo likes.
-The second helper is `plot_TDO.py`. `plot_TDO.py` is a template script for plotting TDO calibrations.
+  *The first helper script is `PDOroot_to_PDOdat.py`.
+This script translates PDO calibration .root files to the .dat format Paulo likes.
+  *The second helper is `plot_TDO.py`. `plot_TDO.py` is a template script for plotting TDO calibrations.
 In its current configuration, it searches through calibration data, identifies channels with high sigma, then displays the TDO calibration the algorithm found for those channels.

 ## Example Usage
 1. Make Chris's calibration code: